JohnScience/JohnScience/README.md

 The author is playin' with his profile.

 [^1]: [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface), [WebAssembly](https://webassembly.org/), and stuff.
 I can write code for nearly any other programming language using Rust.
+[^2]: I love the challenge and to make the seemingly impossible things the reality.